forex_data_aggregator package

 get_ticker_keys(ticker, timeframe=None)[source]

-Get ticker keys - must be implemented by subclasses.
+Get timeframes list for ticker - must be implemented by subclasses.

 Return type: